Harry Potter and the Cursed Child in New York, NY

 Based on an original new story by J.K.
 Rowling, Jack Thorne, and John Tiffany, Harry Potter and the Cursed Child is a new play by Jack Thorne.
 It is the eighth story in the Harry Potter series and the first official Harry Potter story to be presented on stage.

-It was always difficult being Harry Potter, and it isn’t much easier now that he is an overworked employee of the Ministry of Magic, a husband and father of three school-age children.
+It was always difficult being Harry Potter, and it isn’t much easier now that he is an overworked employee of the Ministry of Magic, a husband, and a father of three school-age children.

 While Harry grapples with a past that refuses to stay where it belongs, his headstrong youngest son, Albus, must struggle with the weight of a family legacy he never wanted.
 As past and present fuse ominously, both father and son learn the uncomfortable truth: sometimes, darkness comes from unexpected places.